 Frozen kosher food is available for purchase and vending machines in the cafeteria offer a variety of foods 24 hours a day.
 The dental school Student Lounge has vending machines that dispense cold and hot drinks.

-The opportunity for students to attend continuing education programs is available through an elective offered to senior students.
-The Division of Continuing Dental Education encourages all dental students to take part in the many educational activities offered by the division.
+The opportunity for students to attend continuing education programs is available through an elective offered to fourth year students.
+All dental students are encouraged to take part in the many educational activities offered by the division.